A Combinatorial Structure for Many Hierarchically Hyperbolic Spaces: Introduction

 \section{Introduction}

 Showing that a given space or group is hierarchically hyperbolic yields a lot of information about it (\cite{HHS:quasiflats,HHP:coarse,ANS:UEG,HHL:proximal,DMS:stable} is a highly non-exhaustive list), but it is quite challenging to check the definition directly.
 To remedy this, a criterion was devised in \cite{BHMS} to show that a space is hierarchically hyperbolic, and roughly speaking the criterion involves checking that a certain simplicial complex has links which are hyperbolic, along with some combinatorial conditions.
-Such a complex is called a \emph{combinatorial HHS} structure (see Section \ref{sec:what_is_CHHS} for background on combinatorial HHSes).
+Such a complex is called a \emph{combinatorial HHS} structure (see Section~\ref{sec:what_is_CHHS} for background on combinatorial HHSs).
 This criterion has proven useful to show that various spaces and groups are HHS, see \cite{BHMS,ELTAG_HHS,HRSS,Russell:multicurve,DDLS}.
 It is natural to wonder whether there is a converse to this, namely whether every HHS admits a combinatorial HHS structure.
+We show that is true under mild assumptions on the HHS, see Theorem \ref{thmintro:main} below.

+Besides the intrinsic interest of a converse statement, our theorem has proven useful in constructing new examples of HHSs, by introducing a combinatorial structure which is easier to manipulate.
+For instance, the second author used the flexibility of combinatorial structures coming from the main theorem to construct uncountably many coarse median structures on certain HHGs including the mapping class group of the 5-holed sphere \cite{short_I}.
+The same flexibility has in turn been used in \cite{short_II} to construct Dehn-filling-like quotients of certain HHGs, leading to a proof of the Hopf property for generic Artin groups.
+Additionally, our construction provides a blueprint for identifying candidate combinatorial HHS structures, and for instance this is one of the ingredients in \cite{Ragosta:artin}.

-We show that is true under mild assumptions on the HHS, see the theorem below.
-Besides the intrinsic interest of a converse statement, we believe that our theorem can be useful in constructing new examples of HHSs, by introducing a combinatorial structure and then manipulating it; we believe this could be useful to study quotients, for example, as was done in \cite{BHMS}.
-We defer the precise statements of the additional conditions to Section \ref{sec:converse}; the reader can find a list of the conditions and where to find them below, together with a short discussion.
-For now, we just mention that the properties hold in many natural examples, including mapping class groups, see Section \ref{sec:mcg}, and we now state (a stripped down version of) our main theorem:
+We defer the precise statements of the additional conditions to Section~\ref{sec:converse}; the reader can find a list of the conditions and where to find them below, together with a short discussion.
+For now, we just mention that the properties hold in many natural examples, including mapping class groups, see Section~\ref{sec:mcg}, and we now state (a stripped down version of) our main theorem:

-\begin{thmintro} Let $(\cuco Z,\frakS)$ be a hierarchically hyperbolic space with weak wedges, clean containers, the orthogonals for non-split domains property, and dense product regions.
+\begin{thmintro}[see Theorem~\ref{thm:main}] Let $(\cuco Z,\frakS)$ be a hierarchically hyperbolic space with weak wedges, clean containers, the orthogonals for non-split domains property, and dense product regions.
 Then there exists a combinatorial HHS $(X,\mathcal{W})$ such that $\cuco Z$ is quasi-isometric to $\mathcal{W}$. \end{thmintro}